qzelise/Vital_radar/README.md

 - Fre_cal = Calculation based on FFT result of the entire data length(15s), not the true variation, but the average result of this data segment.

-Pls click on the youtube video to see how it works.
+Pls click on the 1-min video to see how it works.
+Thank you for the patience.

 [![Watch the video](https://i9.ytimg.com/vi_webp/AHYHygv3Vs8/mqdefault.webp?sqp=CPyL8fsF&rs=AOn4CLCGie0GfQXQQ2QiMIauX15EkvrukQ)](https://youtu.be/AHYHygv3Vs8)